ex280rakesh/sftpdemo/README.md

 # Repository for Blog - Enable SFTP Integration for Containerized Apps on AWS

+## Cloud Formation Templates
+The followingto create the basic stack requried for replicating the scenario

 Please execute the following Cloud Formation Templates(CFT) in respective order.

-## 1-Network.yaml
+### CloudFormationTemplates/1-Network.yaml
 This will create the network pre-requisites for the later resources.

-## 2- Pre-Requisites
-This is

-## 2-ControlHub.yaml
+### CloudFormationTemplates/2-Pre-Requisites.yaml
+This will create the EC2 Key Pair, EC2 Security Group

+### CloudFormationTemplates/3-ControlHub.yaml
-This will create the Control Hub where you will run further
+This will create the Control Hub where you will run further CFTs.
+PODMAN, AWS CLI, EKSCTL and KUBECTL command binaries will be installed.
+Create the EKS cluster from this machine.

+### CloudFormationTemplates/4-SFTP-EC2.yaml
+This will create 2 SFTP Servers on with Public IP address.
+Once the stack is created, the following things need to be done:
+    1. Fetch the IP address and create two entries `SFTPServer1` and `SFTPServer2` in SSM Parameter Store with the IP address of each of the servers.
+    2. Log into the servers and fetch the id_rsa private key for each of the server and create Secrets Manager entries `secret1-sftp-sshkey` and `secret2-sftp-sshkey`.

+### CloudFormationTemplates/5-EKSCluster.yaml
+Execute this from the ControlHub Server for straightforward usage with EKSCTL and KUBECTL Commands.
+This will create the EKS Cluster and the EKS NodeGroups.
+Once the stack is created, execute the following commands to complete the setup.
+>

-## 3-SFTP-EC2.yaml
+## Container Image
+From the ControlHub Server, build the Container Image using Podman and push it to Elastic Container Registry(ECR)
+Commands:
+>

-## 4-EKSCluster.yaml
+##
-Execute

-- `dev`: Contains the latest code **and it is the branch actively developed**.
-Note that **all PRs must be against the `dev` branch to be considered**.
-This branch is developed using `.NET 7`
-- `release/net-6`: Contains the code changes specific to the `.NET 6`
-- `release/net-5`: Contains the code changes specific to the `.NET 5`
-- `release/net-3.1.1`: Contains the code changes specific to the `.NET 3.1`

-> [!DISCLAIMER]: The code shared here may not follow the security best practices.
+**DISCLAIMER:** The code shared here may not follow the security best practices.
 This is a tested and working code used in the blog.
 Use with proper due diligence.
 Not for Production use.